 Besides trucks, you will also need to slow down frequently when approaching small towns or villages.
 Make sure to abide to the speed limits by slowing down, as these are the spots where traffic officers frequent.
 The added benefit of slowing down is that you get to see the fresh produce the locals are selling.
 Usually they sell everything from a fresh variety of tropical fruits, nuts (roasted cashew nuts are very popular and tasty), fresh coconuts to gasoline and homemade chilli oil.
 We love purchasing items from the locals - it's a great way to support the local community and tasting some of Mozambique's best produce.

-What driving style should I adopt in Mozambique?
+What driving style should you adopt in Mozambique?